OliviavFu/OliviavFu/README.md

 - 👋 Hi, I’m @OliviaFu
-- 🌱 I’m a math girl, interested in machine learning and algorithms real-world applications.
+- 🌱 I’m a math girl, interested in machine learning algorithms.

 <!---
 OliviavFu/OliviavFu is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.